 On September 26, 2018, Croesus signed a letter of intent to acquire the five patented and 14 unpatented "KM" claims from Silver Spruce.
-To the date of the Kay Mine Technical Report, Croesus had performed initial geologic and geophysical exploration on the Kay Mine Project and staked 50 additional unpatented mining claims, as described below under the heading "Kay Mine Project - Exploration".
+To the date of the Kay Mine Technical Report, Croesus had performed geologic, geochemical and geophysical exploration and drilling on the Kay Mine Project and staked 50 additional unpatented mining claims, as further described in the Kay Mine Technical Report.